erizzoalbuquerque/rope2021/README.md

 # rope2021
 Remake of an old prototype.
-There's rope this time.
+There's rope this time!